“Here’s What’s Keeping Your CISO Up at Night”

 The Antidote: Better Enable and Train the Talent You Have

 If your main challenge is not having enough bodies, you should first look at whether the team you already have in place is working at their full potential.
 Are you trying to hire more people because your current volume of alerts is too high to be managed by your current staff?
 Instead of opening that new job req, look at ways to improve your existing team’s capacity.
-Evolving from investigation and triage of individual alerts to case management supported by context-driven insights can go a long way to increasing what your staff can address in a given day.
+Evolving from investigation and triage of individual alerts to case management supported by context-driven insights can go a long way to increase what your staff can address in a given day.

 Maybe you’re looking to fill gaps in specific technology expertise.
 Security orchestration solutions can provide a consistent fabric and interface that allows your team to effectively use each security tool without having to understand the underpinnings of each.